-Compressed air that is contaminated with microorganisms can lead to expensive recalls, product loss and production shut down.
+Compressed food grade air that is contaminated with microorganisms can lead to expensive recalls, product loss and production shut down.
 The most common microbes that cause these instances are:

 Some microorganisms like bacteria and mold can create exotoxins that are not viable (they are secondary metabolites) – this means that antifungal and antibacterial treatments will not work to kill them (Sandoval, 2018).
 This further indicates the importance of regular compressed air testing in order to catch these contaminants before they become biofilm and produce secondary metabolites.